Gepetto/supaero2021/setup/README.md

 ## Native installation

+*On Ubuntu 18.04, running setup.sh as root should do most of the work, though.
-*If you feel adventurous, you can also try to setup the softwares directly on your computer.
+If you feel adventurous on other systems, you can also try to setup the softwares directly on your computer.
 But you're on your own!
-Due to limited time, no support will be provided by the Summer School.
-You can ask for help in the project's issue trackers, but without time guarantees.
-On Ubuntu 18.04, running setup.sh as root should do most of the work, though.*
+Due to limited time, only few support will be provided.
+You can ask for help in the project's issue trackers, but without time guarantees. *

 The following dependencies are needed: